-Trinity advanced to the NCAA Elite Eight in 2005, and won a school-record 25 games.
-Coach Cunningham’s teams have produced seven 20-win seasons in his 13 years at the helm.
-Respected by his peers, Coach Cunningham has been elected SCAC Men’s Basketball Coach of the Year on four occasions, in 2000, 2004, 2006, and 2009.
+Trinity advanced to the NCAA Elite Eight in 2005 and won a school-record 25 games.
+Coach Cunningham’s squads have produced eight 20-win seasons over 20 years.
+Respected by his peers, Coach Cunningham has been elected SCAC Men’s Basketball Coach of the Year six times.

-In 2011, Coach Cunningham traveled to the NCAA Division I Men’s Final Four in Houston to receive a special award.
-He was named a Guardian of the Game by the National Association of Basketball Coaches (NABC).
+Coach Cunningham received a high accolade from the National Association of Basketball Coaches (NABC) Board of Directors in 2011.
+He was honored at the NCAA Division I Men’s Final Four in Houston, Texas, as a Guardian of the Game by the NABC.
 Coach Cunningham was the recipient of the Advocacy Award, which recognizes leadership and guidance on issues affecting the basketball community.

-Coach Cunningham has served as a member of the NCAA Division III Men’s Basketball Championship Committee since 2007.
-He was instrumental in starting the NABC All-Star Game, held in the spring of 2010.
-The game has continued to be a part of the DIII Basketball Championship weekend.
+He is a former member of the NCAA Division III Men’s Basketball Championship Committee and was instrumental in starting the NABC All-Star Game.

-He earned a Bachelor of Arts from Kalamazoo College (Mich.) in 1974, and later received a Master of Science from Illinois State.
+He earned a Bachelor of Arts degree in political science from Kalamazoo (MI) College in 1974.
+An exemplary student-athlete, Coach Cunningham was a captain of the Hornets men’s basketball team.
+He later received a Master of Science degree in athletic administration from Illinois State.

-Coach Cunningham and his wife, Mary Jo, are the parents of a son and daughter, fraternal twins Casey and Claire.
+Coach Cunningham and his wife, Mary Jo, are the parents of an adult son and daughter, fraternal twins Casey and Claire.